-Are you researching about protecting your key employees, not only for their benefit, but for the longevity of your business?
+Are you thinking of protecting key employees, not only for their benefit, but for the longevity of your business?

 As a business owner, chief financial officer or board member, you have a responsibility to your company to make sure that business risk is minimized.
 Key employee insurance is a cost effective way to eliminate the unnecessary business risk associated with the disability or death of a critical contributor to your organization.